raj23manj/springBoot/jokesapp/README.md

       * when the client is running it tries to fetch a local registry from the eureka server to speed up the process if multiple nodes of eureka are present in the cluster, as we have one we can disable it
         - eureka.client.fetch-registry=false
-      * Once the eureka server is up and clients register, it takes adefault of 30 secs to wait before it appears on the dashboard.
+      * Once the eureka server is up and clients register, it takes a default of 30 secs to wait before it appears on the dashboard.
 The reason for this is the client after registering tries to give a heart beat at an interval of 10s for three time, and the eureka sever verifies it once it is successful it shows up on the dashboard, and then singnals that this service can be used.
 In development phase we can reduce this time to 5 secs